 For maximal tax efficiency, you can put your interest-bearing investments (like bonds) into your RRSP and the more tax efficient parts of your balanced portfolio outside of your RRSP.

 Further, as long as you remove the money from an RRSP whilst in a lower tax bracket, you save on tax overall too.
 That could be done with a personal RRSP if you plan to be in a low tax bracket in retirement.

 An alternative would be to put it in a spousal RRSP and where it could be taxed in the hands of a lower income spouse as long as it is not withdrawn within 3 years of contribution.
 Sounds like the much vilified income sprinkling – shhhhh.
 The Sith have spies and bounty hunters everywhere.

-> You can never really make up for lost investing time as illustrated in the Battleschool post, but this could help.
-The cost-benefit analysis of an IPP versus RRSP previously favoured RRSPs in my case, but with the new CCPC rules, this needs another look.
+You can never really make up for lost investing-time as illustrated in the Battleschool post.
+However, this could help.
+The cost-benefit analysis of an IPP versus RRSP previously favoured RRSPs in my case.
+With the new CCPC rules, this may need another look.
 I need to learn more about it and will share that learning process with you when I do.